Buitragox/factory-bot-finder/README.md

 ## TODO list / Known Issues

-- Use a syntax-tree instead of *dirty* regex.
+- [x] Use a syntax-tree instead of *dirty* regex.

-- More tests, more test cases and complex scenarios.
+- [ ] More tests, more test cases and complex scenarios.
 Similar factory names.

-- It scans for factories every time you try to find definitions.
+- [ ] It scans for factories every time you try to find definitions.
 Maybe adding an index to save definitions that have already been found?
     - What would happen if a factory is moved?
 Is there a way to tell the extension to update the factories location?
     - What happens if the factory file is edited and the location inside the file changes?
     - Scanning every time ensures that it finds the correct thing but it could have performance issues.
     - Is it worth adding an index?
 Would need to do some performance testing in some way.

-- Refine when the extension should be activated.
+- [ ] Refine when the extension should be activated.

-- It can confuse factories with similar names (e.g. `:user` and `:user_admin`).
+- [x] Fixed: It can confuse factories with similar names (e.g. `:user` and `:user_admin`).

-- The factory scanning could be refined to look first for a file with the same name as the factory.
+- [ ] The factory scanning could be refined to look first for a file with the same name as the factory.

-- Need to check what the cancellation token is used for.
+- [ ] Need to check what the cancellation token is used for.

+- [ ] Add support for other factory methods.

-- Add support for other factory methods and the `parent:` option.
+- [ ] Add support for `parent:` option.

-- Add support for `test/factories/` directory.
+- [ ] Add support for `test/factories/` directory.

-- Add GitHub actions to run the tests.
+- [ ] Add GitHub actions to run the tests.

 ## Testing